phenotypic/homebridge-web-rgb/README.md

 ## Description

 This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based RGB device to Apple's [HomeKit](http://www.apple.com/ios/home/).
-Using simple HTTP requests, the plugin allows you to turn on/off the light as well as control its color and brightness.
+Using simple HTTP requests, the plugin allows you to turn on/off the light as well as control its color, color temperature, and brightness.

 Find script samples for the RGB controller in the _examples_ folder.